bruno-lang/alma/README.md

 matches is taken (independently of the questions if other alternatives might match as well).
 This should keep mismatching alternatives short on average.

+#### Tweaks & Optimisations
+Grammars are instruction trees, a data structure that can be analysed and optimised before it is used.
+Rules can be rewritten/replaced with simplified ones that will have the same behaviour.
+The most trivial example is to fuse multiple literals following each other in a sequence into one longer literal.
+The goal always is to reduce the nesting and size of the tree as smaller trees will result in less function calls, thus less stack frames and branching.

+In principle this also enables to formulate grammars in inadequate way (e.g. using left recursion) as long as a rewriting procedure is known that transforms the instruction tree to a adequate one with the intended behaviour.

+#### Extensions & Modifications
+The core idea is to use instruction trees and a parsing _machine_ interpreting these.
+In principle both the essential as well as the optional instructions chosen for `lingukit` so far are not special in some way - they just were obvious useful to me.
+Each of them could be removed, other instruction not described or thought of here could be added.

 ## Q & A

 TODO
 - Possible Languages?
 - Ambiguity?
 - Left-recursive, right recursive?
+- lexer, lexing, white-space?
+- terminal-, non-terminal tokens?
+- Memoization
+- multi-threading

 ## What more?
 I later discovered [Parsing with Derivatives](https://www.youtube.com/watch?v=ZzsK8Am6dKU)